ucoders/CSC201/docs/content/Week_09_Solution.md

 *   **[C-13.39]** In the art gallery guarding problem we are given a line `L` that represents a long hallway in an art gallery.
-We are also given a set $X = {x_0,x_1, . . . ,x_{n−1}}$ of realn umbers that specify the positions of paintings in this hallway.
+We are also given a set $X = {x_0,x_1, . . . ,x_{n−1}}$ of real numbers that specify the positions of paintings in this hallway.
 Suppose that a single guard can protect all the paintings within distance at most 1 of his or her position (on both sides).
-Design an algorithm for finding a placement of guardst hat uses the minimum number of guards to guard all the paintings with positions in $X$.
+Design an algorithm for finding a placement of guards that uses the minimum number of guards to guard all the paintings with positions in $X$.

 **Hint:** Use a greedy algorithm.